-Eric taken several trips out to Tanzania to meet the Hadza tribe, one of the last truly hunter gatherer societies on earth.
+Eric Edmeades has taken several trips out to Tanzania to meet the Hadza tribe, one of the last truly hunter gatherer societies on earth.
 He trekked through the East African terrain for 27 miles and then repeated the mileage the next morning.
 After the hunting expedition, he realized that every member of the tribe was incredibly fit.

 Eric Edmeades with the WildFit Team and the Hadza people of Tanzania.

 And what was the reason?
 Their diet supported their active lifestyle.

 They wouldn't have been able to walk 20 – 30 miles every day if they were drinking Coca-Cola and eating McDonalds.
 They used foods like vegetables, fruits and meats to fuel their energy.